jouni-kantola/learning-a11y/README.md

 - Perceivable (P)

   Anyone should be able to input information into their brain for further processing.
 If they can't, the information is inaccessible.
+In practice, content should be communicate its message with styling disabled.

 - Operable (O)

+  Don't expect everyone to use the same input device as you to navigate the web.
+As a rule of thumb, make the page usable with only a keyboard, as most alternative devices emulate a keyboard's functionality.

+  Don't expect others to navigate the way you are.
+Often overviewing and quick navigation through content is supported.

+  Don't commit changes without confirmation, if recovery isn't easy.
+Include instructions and expect mistakes.
+For cognitive purposes, make animations optional.

 - Understandable (U)

+  Don't separate usability and accessibility.
+Use simple and concise language, adapted to users and intention.
+Be consistent and predictable in interactions.

 - Robust (R)

+  Validate HTML!
+Sticking to standards is a safe bet for robustness.
+Aim to not require specific browsers or devices.
+At least, use a baseline, where sacrifices in functionality is thought through when using browsers with less capabilities.

 ## Accessibility checks